River Column: The Columns

-General Wolseley decided that, as he was not able to move all of his troops along the Nile and get to Khartoum quickly, that he would send a quick Camel Corps to reinforce Khartoum.
+General Wolseley decided, as he was not able to move all of his troops along the Nile and get to Khartoum quickly, that he would send a quick Camel Corps to reinforce Khartoum.
 It would travel along the shorter route through the desert.
 The second column, the larger River Column, would relieve the city once the men reached it.
 The troops were all wearing white sun helmets and some of the River Column wore red tunics.
 Others of the Relief Expedition wore grey and later khaki.

 The Desert and River Columns arrived in and set out from Korti in late 1884.
 The River Column moved out slowly, commanded by Major General William Earle and Brigadier General Henry Brackenbury.
-They were hampered by all of the different cataracts of the Nile as they marched south.
+They were hampered by the cataracts of the Nile as they marched south.
 This column was a force of regular infantry, men of the Egyptian Camel Corps, a Highlander regiment, an artillery battery and a small unit of the Eighth Hussars.

-Along the way, a messenger from Khartoum reached them and secretly told Earle and Brackenbury that Gordon wished them to come quickly.
+Along the way, a messenger from Khartoum reached them and told Earle and Brackenbury that Gordon wished them to come quickly.
 Even further down the river to Khartoum, they received word that the Mahdists were reported near Hamdab.
 With a force of natives under a Mudir, the River Column marched forward.
-After finding out that Gordon's aide, Colonel Stewart, had left Khartoum on a mission and had been murdered by a force of Arabs when his steamboat ran aground, the River Column asked the locals to apprehend the murderers or give information about them.
+After finding out that Gordon's aide, Colonel Stewart, had left Khartoum on a mission and had been killed by a force of Arabs when his steamboat ran aground, the River Column asked the locals to apprehend the killers or give information about them.